1aman1/1aman1/README.md

 📫 You're most welcome to browse and explore through any :notebook: by clicking on any active/legacy repo below

-:point_left: My LinkedIn profile will take you to some blogs I have authored.
+:point_left: My LinkedIn profile will take you to some blogs that I have authored.

 👀 Any query/suggestion floats your mind, this is how you reach me - amangupta@outlook.com